 Dahlonega’s Kaya is a lovely new winery with big plans into becoming a total weekend retreat.
 Kaya’s Tasting Room is 1,600 feet up and offers one of the most panoramic mountain views in North Georgia.
 Future plans include building cabins for weekend getaways.

 Whatever you try, don’t miss the Oola red wine at Kaya if it is available.
-Any red wine fan will fall in love with it.
+Any fan of cabernet sauvignon or cabernet franc will appreciate these wines.
 However, a Trifecta (2015) is quite dazzling as well.
-Of fall the wineries visited, Kaya’s wines are the most affordable.
+Of all the wineries visited, Kaya’s wines are the most affordable.
 On weekends, Kaya features a guitarist with a velvety voice to serenade you while you enjoy the dog friendly patio.
 Tastings start at $11, and the winery is open Wednesdays through Sundays.

 On my initial visit, five years ago, the winery was much smaller.
 In fact, they even had wines other than their own.
-But it’s truly come into it’s own in the last year or two.
-The winery is open daily and tours are free, but it’s best to book the $45 tour and five-wine tasting.
+But this vineyard and winery has truly come into it’s own in the last year or two.
+It is open daily and winery tours are free, but it’s best to book the $45 tour and five-wine tasting.
 Then stay for dinner at Le Vigne, the restaurant on site which overlooks the vineyard.
 The cuisine at this Tuscan-style winery is just as incredible as the luscious wine.
 The property even has beautiful villas on site where you can stay overnight though it is quite pricey.